The best beaches in Sicily

 As with mainland Italy, most of the beaches in Sicily have beach clubs in the high season which offer sunbeds and umbrellas for hire.
 I used to avoid this kind of set up in my youth but now I have small children I think the ten or so Euros is money well spent for a bit of shade when the temperature heads towards 40 degrees.
 However, if you’re made of stronger stuff there is usually a stretch of public beach where you can throw your towel on the sand at no cost.

-Beaches in Sicily can be divided into three categories.
-Firstly, you have beaches which are situated directly next to a town, such as Cefalu or Taormina.
-These beaches are a great bet if you’re travelling outside the main summer months as they will always have a good atmosphere and facilities should be up and running for much of the year.
-Secondly, there are beach resorts such as San Leone near Agrigento or Sampieri near Scicli.
+The second type of Sicily beach is the lido or beach resort such as San Leone near Agrigento or Sampieri near Scicli.
 These beaches are frequented by locals from nearby towns in the height of summer.
 They’ll be packed and lively with plenty of beach clubs, bars and restaurants to choose from.
 However, by September they are deserted and, without the people to fill the space and with shutters over the seasonal businesses, they look like ghost towns.

 Unless you opt for somewhere like Cefalu or Taormina, I’d recommend hiring a car to explore Sicily’s coast, many of the beaches are secluded or tricky to reach by public transport.

-Beaches in Sicily: Northern Sicily
+The best beaches in Sicily: Northern Sicily

-Palermo, Mondello and Cefalu
+Mondello and Cefalu beach near Palermo

 Hot, dirty and chaotic, Palermo isn’t everyone’s cup of tea.
 However, if you go searching, you’ll discover elegant architecture, bustling street markets and atmospheric restaurants which spill on to the streets at night.

-If you’re keen to explore Palermo and nearby Monreale with its incredible mosaic-filled Norman cathedral, there are several bases worth considering.
+If you’re keen to explore Palermo and nearby Monreale with its incredible mosaic-filled Norman cathedral, there are several Sicily beach bases worth considering.
 Cefalu, with its sweep of golden sand is an obvious choice if you’re travelling with kids.
 The beach is backed by an appealing warren of medieval streets and there’s a direct train into Palermo.
 Cefalu is a popular spot but there are quieter beaches along the coast to explore if you’re visiting in high season; I’ve heard good things about Salinelle to the west of Cefalu and Sant’Ambrogio to the east.

-Capo d’Orlando, Capo Tindari and the Nebrodi Mountains
+Beaches at Capo d’Orlando, Capo Tindari and the Nebrodi Mountains

-For your scenically placed ancient ruin fix, 30km east from Capo d’Orlando is Tyndaris, a mix of Greek and Roman remains including a well-preserved amphitheatre, baths and mosaics overlooking the Tyrrhenian Sea.
+For your scenically placed ancient ruin fix, 30 kilometres east from Capo d’Orlando is Tyndaris, a mix of Greek and Roman remains including a well-preserved amphitheatre, baths and mosaics overlooking the Tyrrhenian Sea.
 Below Tyndaris is the Marinello nature reserve which features narrow strips of sand separating saltwater lakes, a very inviting spot for a swim.

-Beaches in Sicily: Eastern Sicily
+The best beaches in Sicily: Eastern Sicily

-Taormina and Giardini Naxos
+Beaches near Taormina and Giardini Naxos

 The water is lovely and clear and perfect for swimming (I managed a dip in April, it was chilly).
-Taormina is pricey so if you’d prefer to save a few pennies and stay somewhere with a sandy beach, head 6km north to Letjanni (coarse sand) or 12km south to the popular resort of Giardini Naxos where you’ll find a mix of sand and pebbles.
+Taormina is pricey so if you’d prefer to save a few pennies and stay somewhere with a sandy beach, head 6 kilometres north to Letjanni (coarse sand) or 12 kilometres south to the popular resort of Giardini Naxos where you’ll find a mix of sand and pebbles.
 There are regular buses and trains if you want to explore this section of coast without a car.

-Catania and the Riviera dei Ciclopi
+Beaches near Catania and the Riviera dei Ciclopi

 As with Palermo, expect traffic and chaos in Catania but also charm and character.
 Thanks to an earthquake and several eruptions from nearby Mt Etna, Catania was rebuilt in the Sicilian Baroque style in the 18th century so it has a certain elegance amid the disorder.
 There are one or two stretches of sand around Catania but otherwise the coast is predominantly rocky.